Skip to main content

 Recommendation Engine$10,000-$20,0003-5 weeksHigh

 The recommendation engine drives 35% of Amazon's revenue, according to McKinsey.
-Collaborative filtering ("customers who bought X also bought Y") works well even with modest data.
+Here's the good news.
+Collaborative filtering, the "customers who bought X also bought Y" trick, works fine on modest data.
 You don't need machine learning on day one.
-A simple co-purchase matrix updated nightly gets you 80% of the value at 10% of the cost.
-For a full breakdown of eCommerce development approaches, we've published a comparison guide.
+A plain co-purchase matrix refreshed every night gets you most of the value for a fraction of the cost.
+If you want the wider picture, we put together a comparison of eCommerce development approaches.

 How Much Does It Cost to Build a Marketplace Like Amazon?

 Grand View Research projects the global eCommerce platform market to reach $18.8 billion by 2028, growing at 14.7% CAGR.
-The market is massive, but so are the build costs if you're not strategic about scope.
-Here's how the numbers break down by tier.
+The opportunity is huge.
+So are the build costs if you're loose about scope.
+Here's how the numbers shake out by tier.

 MVP (single category, core flows): $120,000-$180,000 over 24-32 weeks.
-This covers a buyer app with search and checkout, a seller dashboard with product listing and order management, Stripe Connect payments with automatic commission splits, a basic rating system, and an admin panel for seller approvals.
-You're launching with one product category — say electronics, or handmade goods — and 50-100 sellers.
+You get a buyer app with search and checkout, a seller dashboard for listing products and managing orders, Stripe Connect payments that split commission automatically, a basic rating system, and an admin panel for approving sellers.
+You launch in one product category, say electronics or handmade goods, with 50-100 sellers.

 Growth platform (multi-category): $180,000-$280,000 over 32-40 weeks.
-Adds advanced search with faceted filtering, a recommendation engine, seller analytics dashboard, multi-warehouse inventory management, promotional tools (coupons, featured listings), and a dispute resolution workflow.
-This is where most funded startups land after a Series A.
+Now you layer on advanced search with faceted filtering, a recommendation engine, a seller analytics dashboard, multi-warehouse inventory, promotional tools like coupons and featured listings, plus a dispute resolution workflow.
+This is roughly where most funded startups land after a Series A.

 Enterprise marketplace: $280,000-$350,000+.
-Includes multi-language/multi-currency support, a logistics integration layer (carrier APIs, label generation, shipment tracking), a seller advertising platform (sponsored products), fraud detection, and white-label capabilities.
-Think of companies like Faire or Mercari at this tier.
+Multi-language and multi-currency support.
+A logistics integration layer with carrier APIs, label generation, and shipment tracking.
+A seller advertising platform for sponsored products.
+Fraud detection.
+White-label capabilities.
+Picture companies like Faire or Mercari at this tier.

-Our team has launched 8 SaaS platforms across 12 industries.
-The pattern we see repeatedly: founders overscope the MVP.
+Here's the pattern we keep seeing, and we've earned it the hard way running production APIs that handle millions of daily requests: founders overscope the MVP.
 You don't need a recommendation engine at launch.
-You don't need seller advertising.
-You need buyers finding products, sellers fulfilling orders, and money moving correctly between all parties.
+You don't need seller advertising either.
+What you need is buyers finding products, sellers fulfilling orders, and money moving correctly between everyone involved.

 How Should You Architect Product Search and Discovery?

 Baymard Institute's eCommerce UX research found that 70% of sites fail to return adequate search results for product-type queries.
-Search isn't a nice-to-have on a marketplace.
-It's the primary navigation method.
-Get it wrong and buyers leave.
+On a marketplace, search isn't a nice extra.
+It is the primary way people navigate.
+Get it wrong and buyers just leave.

-Elasticsearch vs. Algolia — the two real options.
-Elasticsearch is open-source, self-hosted, and gives you complete control over ranking algorithms, synonyms, and relevance tuning.
-Algolia is a hosted service that's faster to implement but charges per search request.
-For a marketplace doing under 50K daily searches, Algolia makes sense.
-Beyond that, Elasticsearch saves money.
+Elasticsearch versus Algolia.
+Those are your two real options.
+Elasticsearch is open-source and self-hosted, and it hands you complete control over ranking, synonyms, and relevance tuning.
+Algolia is a hosted service.
+Quicker to stand up, but it bills you per search request.
+Doing under 50K searches a day?
+Algolia makes sense.
+Past that, Elasticsearch starts saving you real money.

 FeatureElasticsearchAlgolia